In this blog post, we’ll look at some of the best visual feedback tools out there and how they compare against one another.

 - Click on “Create issue”—done!

-All the data your developers need to fix a bug is automatically captured and attached, too:
+That’s why we made it so that all the data your developers need to fix a bug is automatically captured and attached, too:

 - Reporter name